dbadoy/smart-contracts/adoysign/README.md

 > 2. Multiple people can sign the document without any special configuration. - Share the document and just wait for signature.

-> 3. All signing steps are stored on the blockchain and managed transparently. -  Only the hash value is stored, so you cannot see the actual data.
+> 3. All signing steps are stored on the blockchain and managed transparently. -  Only the hash value is stored, so others cannot see the actual data.